-Whether you’re a large corporate enterprise or a small flower shop, you’ve probably heard of PCI compliance.
+Whether you’re a large corporate enterprise or a small florist, you’ve probably heard of PCI compliance.
 And what you’ve heard may sound really complex.
-But not to stress!
-If you sell with Square, we take care of PCI DSS compliance on your behalf so that securitization isn’t your full-time (and very costly) job — it’s ours.
+But there’s no need to stress!
+If you sell with Square, we take care of PCI DSS compliance on your behalf so that securitisation isn’t your full-time (and very costly) job — it’s ours.

 Square seller or not, it’s still a good idea to understand PCI compliance, since adhering to it is part of protecting the safety of your customers’ financial information and your business.

 Here’s what your PCI compliance checklist could look like if you sell with Square: